PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     }
 ```

-otherwise you will get this horror
+otherwise you will get this horrifying monstrocity

 ![repetitive chunks same noise](/Assets/repetitive_chunks_same_noise.png)

-In start allocate our mesh's data arrays and then setup the `ChunkJob`.
+In start allocate our mesh's data arrays and then setup the `ChunkJob` variables.

 ```cs
     private void Start() {